-The Pirelli Sustainability Model is inspired by the United Nations Global Compact of which Pirelli has been an active member since 2004, by the Stakeholder Engagement Principles set out in AA1000 and by the recently issued ISO 26000 guidelines, The compliance of the Pirelli Sustainability System with ISO 26000 Guidelines has been verified by third party.
+The Pirelli Sustainability Model is inspired by the United Nations Global Compact of which Pirelli has been an active member since 2004, by the Stakeholder Engagement Principles set out in AA1000 and by the ISO 26000 guidelines, The compliance of the Pirelli Sustainability System with ISO 26000 Guidelines has been verified by third party.

 The UN Global Compact is a purely voluntary initiative and it seeks, through the power of collective action, to promote a responsible corporate citizenship.
 The initiative is based on a network, the centre of which is the proactive action of both the Global Compact Office and the UN agencies.